rnieva/InfoWeather/README.md

 # InfoWeather
- :construction: A self-taught project to learn more about Web Services, XML, Json.
+ A self-taught project to learn more about Web Services, XML, Json.
 Show weather conditions for cities from two sources, using SOAP and REST managing XML and Json for get the information.

  **Features:**
  - Provide the weather information of a city selected